 Photo by: Flickr/exfordy

 The nearly 500-year old city oozes charm in all its crumbling glory.
-We roamed and wandered the cobbled walking streets and marvelled at the centuries-old buildings.
+We roamed and wandered the cobbled walking streets and marveled at the centuries-old buildings.
 Live music permeated the air around every corner.
 We stayed in Habana Vieja to be walking distance to all the sights.
 Over two days, we visited the main plazas and squares, two different chocolate factories, Havana’s UNESCO protected forts, and the sea-front malecon.

-Check for hotel availability in Cuba
+Check for family-friendly hotel deals in Cuba.

 Photo by: Flickr/Pedro Caetano

 From Havana, we took the Viazul bus to Vinales, an area in Western Cuba also protected by UNESCO and with a smaller-town feel.
-The Vinales valley is boasts picturesque karst formations and mountains, dozens of hiking trails, several extensive underground cave systems, and other outdoor adventures.
+The Vinales Valley boasts picturesque karst formations and mountains, dozens of hiking trails, several extensive underground cave systems, and other outdoor adventures.
 For four days we soaked up the sun and the outdoors with the kids.